ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 Manage test bed administrators
 ------------------------------

-The **Administrators** lists the test bed administrators in a table, with one row per administrator.
+The **Administrators** section lists the test bed administrators in a table, with one row per administrator.

 .. figure:: ../screenshots/admin_community_test_bed_administrators.PNG
   :align: center